Bangladesh Railway Class 2900: History

+Thirty-nine Class 2900 locomotives were built under licence to Electro Motive Division by Hyundai Rotem in South Korea between 1999 and 2013.

 Technical details

-Bangladesh Railway Class 2900 is a 1500 hp locomotive.
-The Electro Motive Division export model of this locomotive is GT18L-2.
+The Class 2900 is a 1500 hp locomotive built to Electro Motive Division's GT18LC-2 design.
 The wheel arrangement of this locomotive is A1A-A1A.
 This locomotive can speed up to 107 km/h with passenger trains.
-Class 2900 locomotives have a similar specification to Bangladesh Railway Class 2600 locomotives.
+Class 2900 locomotives have a similar specification to the Class 2600 locomotives.

-Bangladesh Railway specification of this locomotive is 'M.E.I -15'.
-Here - M stands for meter-gauge, E Stands for diesel electric, I stands for Hyundai Rotem and 15 stands for locomotive horsepower (x100).